Welcome to yet another review on our little blog. This time, it’s the LifePro DynaFlex Mini review.

 Why this one in particular?
 Well, we’ve been recently looking for a massage gun that give you a lot of power and flexibility, but at the same time is a relatively compact and easy to carry.

-NOTE: Yes, this review of the DynaFlex MINI – if you’ve been looking for the new DynaFlex (full-size version), please read our Lifepro DynaFlex review instead.
+NOTE: Yes, this review of the DynaFlex MINI, which Lifepro discontinued in 2021.
+If you’ve been looking for the new DynaFlex (full-size version), please read our Lifepro DynaFlex review instead.

 The LifePro DynaFlex Mini immediately caught our attention and we’ve decided to give it a try.